Time spent on reconnaissance is seldom wasted.

-Close protection reconnaissance should assess different terrains and types of location.
+Close protection reconnaissance should assess different terrains and types of locations.
 Observation may occur weeks in advance of an event or be necessary at very short notice.
-A changing threat level may even demand a dynamic reconnaissance on the move.
+A changing threat level may even demand a dynamic reconnaissance (recce) on the move.

-Attention to detail is imperative in gathering all accurate information during any reconnaissance mission.
+Attention to detail is imperative in gathering all accurate information during any recce mission.
 The information collected from reconnaissance will make the difference between a successful assignment and a failed assignment.